Snowshoeing In Beaver Brook, NH

 More water crossings.

-The conservation group does a great job managing the over 35 miles of trails on the 2,187 acres of protected land.
+The conservation group does a great job managing the over 35 miles of trails across the 2,187 acres of protected land.

-We completed 3.6 miles of the trails for this outing so with any luck we'll get more snow and head back to check out the other areas.
+We covered 3.6 miles of the trails during this outing, and hopefully, with more snow, we'll return to explore the other areas.

 That's a HUGE place for snowshoeing and no crowds to beat.
 I love the fact that there's a sign posted on what activities are restricted in some areas.